winger1ol/SOEN-357-mini-project/README.md

 ==
 In this project, I first understood the requirements of the project, then created personas and user journeys to understand what users would think.
 I also considered myself as a user of the app to think about what elements I needed to add.
 Sketching made my steps clearer, and creating wireframes made the final design easier.

+Full PDF of miniproject
+==
+see moodle or github main page named "357-miniproject.pdf"

 Disclaimer
 ==
 Some logos ,widget, commercial logos are from internet. for example, cars brand and car images